 The agreement signed by Governor Ivey also was signed by leaders of two nonprofit advocacy groups, the Alabama Disabilities Advocacy Program and the Center for Public Representation, who helped develop the agreement and have monitored progress as state officials have provided and prepared for services outlined in the agreement for thousands of children and youth.
 The services include intensive care coordination, therapeutic mentoring, and in-home therapy or intervention.

 Addressing Infant Mortality

-- Governor Ivey secured funding in the state’s operating budget for Fiscal Year 2019 to improve the Prescription Drug Monitoring Program (PDMP), in part by making it easier to use.
-This was a direct recommendation from the Opioid Council.
+Governor Ivey supported and the Legislature approved spending $1.1 million in FY 2019 and again this year to improve the Prescription Drug Monitoring Program (PDMP), in part by making it easier to use.

-- Physicians and other prescribers by law must report to the PDMP prescriptions they write for opioids, and pharmacists must report the prescriptions for opioids that they fill.
-The PDMP can be used by prescribers to see if a patient already has been prescribed opioids.
+Pharmacists and other health-care providers who dispense opioids must report the prescription information to the PDMP.
+The PDMP can be used by physicians, dentists, pharmacists, and other health-care providers to see if a patient already has been prescribed opioids.

 Governor Ivey in 2018 signed into effect a law that made it a crime to traffic in fentanyl and carfentanil, synthetic opioids that are much more potent than heroin.